MHF0/Penetration-Testing/W02D01 Website Enumeration & Information Gathering.md

 		+ /phpmyadmin/: phpMyAdmin directory found
 		+ OSVDB-3092: /phpmyadmin/Documentation.html: phpMyAdmin is for managing MySQL databases, and should be protected or limited t

+3. We can scan with the `-port` to know what the directors are open that port Write this command `nikto -host 192.168.1.85 -port 8081` you will get some result that we know it like

+	    + The X-XSS-Protection header is not defined.
+This header can hint to the 			 user agent to protect against some forms of XSS
+		+ The X-XSS-Protection header is not defined.
+This header can hint to the user agent to protect against some forms of XSS

+but we got some interesting directors like

+    + OSVDB-3092: /admin/: This might be interesting...
+    + OSVDB-3092: /css/: This might be interesting...
+    + /admin/index.html: Admin login page/section found.

 **Note:** you can read more about **Nikto**, visit [link](https://tools.kali.org/information-gathering/nikto).